 Strengths represent the inner qualities you draw upon to handle stress.
 Your inner strengths may include courage, flexibility, our sense of humor, emotional control, creativity, determination, assertiveness, etc. According to Dr. Johnstone, we can consciously develop these strengths by giving them our attention.
 Resilience is all about your mental flexibility and balance in life while you deal with challenging life transitions, events, or circumstances.

 To boost resilience, we often need to turn to outside resources that make us feel safe, accepted, and supported.
 Studies have shown that caring and supportive relationships within and outside our families are a strong boost to our resilience.
 Resilience-improving resources may include anything from eating healthy and nutritious foods and finding places we feel safe to support from our friends, self-help books or support groups.

-Stepping forward and seeking support, spending time with loved ones, nurturing yourself – in short, relying on others and also relying on yourself to gain support and encouragement can help develop resilience and overcome stress.
+Stepping forward and seeking support, spending time with loved ones, nurturing yourself.
+In short, relying on others and also relying on yourself to gain support and encouragement can help develop resilience.

 Insights include ideas, outlooks, or perspectives we find helpful.
-These may include positive affirmations, creative inspiration, letting go of our inner critic, changes in mindset, etc. Developing resilience is a personal experience, so a specific approach to developing the resilience that works for one person might not work for another.
+These may include positive affirmations, creative inspiration, letting go of our inner critic, changes in mindset, etc. Developing resilience is a personal experience, an approach to developing resilience for one person might not work for another.
 People use varying insights that affect their resilience differently.